felixyeungdev/pascal-custom-stack-tracer/README.md

 ## Usage
 ### Initialise
-Add `demo.cfg` to project root with file content of
+Add `stack_trace.cfg` to project root with file content of
 ```jsonc
 {
     "show-logs": boolean, // true for enabling showing logs from FeliStackTracer.logger